• Skip to primary navigation

 If your brown sugar is still hard after using one of the above methods, add a few drops of water or honey to the sugar, then stir it until it is soft.
 You can also use a food processor or blender to break up the hard sugar.

-Softening brown sugar is an easy process that can be done quickly and efficiently.
+Softening brown sugar is easy and quick.
 Whether using a microwave, oven or the bread method, the result will be soft and ready to use in any recipe.
 It is important to store brown sugar properly to prevent it from hardening over time.
 By following these simple tips, you can ensure that your brown sugar stays soft and ready for use whenever you need it.

-So next time you come across some hardened brown sugar in your pantry, don't throw it away - follow one of these methods and bring it back to life!
+So, next time you find some hardened brown sugar in your pantry, don't throw it away—follow one of these methods to bring it back to life!

 More food how to's